dare2defy/metalancer/README.md

 # balancer-mono

 ## Changes made
-* Replaced Balancer's custom multicall contract.
-Balancer uses a custom multicall contract to retrieve pools' balances; however, there is no source code available, which is a major show stopper for deployment of Balancer to Evmos.
+* Re-write of calls to Balancer's custom multicall contract that had no source code available.
+Balancer uses a custom multicall contract, which is not in Balancer's Github repo.
+This is a major show stopper for deployment of Balancer to Evmos.
 Our fork does not require this contract anymore.
 *